BernhardHumm/AAI/manuscript/04_AI Application_Architecture.md

 Agentic AI systems differ from traditional software in that they exhibit autonomy, goal-directed behavior, and the ability to interact with tools, data, and other agents.
 Furthermore, the high degree of flexibility makes testing and quality assurance difficult.
 Engineering such systems requires a blend of software architecture, prompt design, and reasoning orchestration, as well as quality management.
 The following methodology outlines a practical, iterative approach:

-**1. Define the Agent’s Role and Scope**
+**1. Define the Agent's Role and Scope**

-Start by specifying the agent’s purpose:
+Start by specifying the agent's purpose:

-- What task(s) should it perform?
+- What tasks should it perform?
 - What tools, data sources, or APIs will it need?
 - What constraints or ethical boundaries must it respect?